Heat-based contraception: Thermal insulation of the testis

 A surgical intervention causes the testicles to be held in the inguinal sack.

 Heating devices

+As of 1990 various techniques had been considered, such as an insulating bag with heating elements in contact with the scrotum.

 Wearing a device that presses the man's testicles against his body on a daily basis can raise their temperature by 2 °C and thus slow down sperm production.
 To be effective, the device must be worn daily (approximately 15 hours per day) for at least 3 months, which is equivalent to the sperm's life cycle.
 This allows the contraceptive threshold of one million per millilitre of sperm to be temporarily reached (compared to an average of 15 to 60 million).
 Practitioners should do pre- and post-usage testing to check their sperm counts.

-Various techniques are considered, such as an insulating bag with heating elements in contact with the scrotum.